UnaBiz/sigfox-gcloud-ubidots/README.md

       The route looks like this:

       ```
-      decodeStructuredMessage, logToGoogleSheets
+      decodeStructuredMessage, sendToUbidots
       ```

-    - This route sends the message to functions `decodeStructuredMessage` and `logToGoogleSheets` via the queues `sigfox.types.decodeStructuredMessage` and `sigfox.types.logToGoogleSheets`
+    - This route sends the message to functions `decodeStructuredMessage` and `sendToUbidots` via the queues `sigfox.types.decodeStructuredMessage` and `sigfox.types.sendToUbidots`

+    - `decodeStructuredMessage`decodes the structured fields in the Sigfox message, e.g. `ctr`, `lig`, `tmp`

+    - `sendToUbidots` sends the message to Ubidots by calling the Ubidots API.
+It assumes that the Ubidots device is named after the Sigfox device ID, e.g. `Sigfox Device 2C30EB`.
+(Last 6 characters must be the Sigfox device ID.)

+    - Each device / datasource must have defined the same fields as those in the structured message e.g. `ctr`, `lig`, `tmp`

 1. See this for the definition of structured messages: